Burning of the British Embassy in Dublin

-The burning of the British Embassy in Dublin happened on 2 February 1972 at 39 Merrion Square.
-This occurred during demonstrations by a very large and angry crowd (estimates vary between 20,000-100,000 people), following the Bloody Sunday massacre in Derry on 30 January 1972, when the British Army's Parachute Regiment shot dead 14 unarmed Catholic civilians during a civil rights demonstration.
+The British Embassy in Dublin was destroyed by arson on 2 February 1972 at 39 Merrion Square.
+This occurred during demonstrations outside the chancery by a large crowd, due to their outrage and animosity against the British (estimates vary between 20,000 and 100,000 people), following the Bloody Sunday massacre in Derry on 30 January 1972, when the British Army's Parachute Regiment shot dead 14 unarmed Catholic civilians during a civil rights demonstration, with the massacre being seen as a direct act of animosity from the Anglican British against the Catholic Irish.

 Timeline

 Sunday 30 January

-A protest organised by Northern Ireland Civil Rights Association against internment in Northern Ireland on 30 January 1972 ended in a massacre by members of the first battalion of the Parachute regiment of the British Army.
+A protest against internment without trial in Northern Ireland, organised by the Northern Ireland Civil Rights Association on 30 January 1972, ended in a massacre by members of the first battalion of the Parachute Regiment of the British Army.

 A telephone conversation was held in the evening between Prime Minister Edward Heath and Taoiseach Jack Lynch.
 In the tense call, Heath never expressed any shock or horror at what had happened and told Lynch that the IRA were "bound to intervene" at the march and that the organizers of the demonstration carried a "heavy responsibility" for what happened.

-Lynch addressed the Irish public in a television address, saying "The government is satisfied that British soldiers recklessly fired on unarmed civilians in Derry yesterday and that any denial of this continues and increases the provocation offered by present British policies both with the minority in Northern Ireland and to us here".
+Lynch addressed the Irish public on national television, saying "The government is satisfied that British soldiers recklessly fired on unarmed civilians in Derry yesterday and that any denial of this continues and increases the provocation offered by present British policies both with the minority in Northern Ireland and to us here".